annotation/text-fabric/NEW_DEVELOPMENTS.md

-The result is [Context-Fabric](https://github.com/Context-Fabric/context-fabric), characterized as *production-ready corpus analysis for the age of AI*, which is borne out that it comes with an optional connector to AI servers.
+The result is [Context-Fabric](https://github.com/Context-Fabric/context-fabric), characterized as *production-ready corpus analysis for the age of AI*, which is born out by the fact that it comes with an optional connector to AI servers.

-It was with great pleasure that I received word of this new twist from Cody, a few weeks for my retirement.
+It was with great pleasure that I received word of this new twist from Cody, a few weeks before my retirement.

 Although Context-Fabric does not incorporate the so-called *advanced* API of Text-Fabric, I am convinced that in time it will move miles beyond my